-I conclude as a matter of law that the Appellant's Motion for Summary Decision on the issue of the Open Meetings Act violation should be denied because he has not shown that he is entitled to prevail as a matter of law.
-COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.
+I conclude as a matter of law that the Appellants' Motion for Summary Decision should be denied because there is a genuine dispute as to a material fact and the Appellants have not shown that they are entitled to prevail as a matter of law.
+COMAR 28.02.02.12D(5); COMAR 13A.01.05.06A.

-I conclude as a matter of law that the Local Board's Motion for Summary Decision as to the issues of the Open Meetings Act violation and whether the boundary change for Polygon 1132 was arbitrary and unreasonable should be denied because there exist genuine disputes as to a material fact and it has not shown that it is entitled to prevail as a matter of law.
-COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.
+I conclude as a matter of law that the Local Board's Motion for Summary Decision on the issues of the impact of the Open Meetings Act violation and whether the Redistricting Plan violated Policy 6010 should be denied because there is a genuine dispute as to a material fact and the Local Board has not shown that it is entitled to prevail as a matter of law.
+COMAR 28.02.02.12D(5); COMAR 13A.01.05.06A.

-I conclude as a matter of law that the Local Board's Motion for Summary Decision as to the issues of whether race was a consideration in the boundary change of Polygon 1132, whether the Appellant had notice and an opportunity to be heard, and whether Chair Ellis abused her discretionary power should be granted because there is no genuine dispute as to any material fact and the Local Board has shown that it is entitled to prevail as a matter of law.
-COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.
+I conclude as a matter of law that the Local Board's Motion for Summary Decision on the issues of whether the Board used socioeconomic data as a pretext for race, whether the Board violated the Appellants' right to protest as guaranteed by the First Amendment to the United States Constitution, and whether the Board denied the Appellants an opportunity to be heard should be granted because there is no genuine dispute as to any material fact and the Local Board has shown that it is entitled to prevail as a matter of law.
+COMAR 28.02.02.12D(5); COMAR 13A.01.05.06A.